Identification schemes

 • \( \mathbb{Z}_{8}^{*} = \{ 1, 3, 5, 7 \} \)

-If we chose \( n \) to be a prime number \( p \) then for all integers \( a \) excluding 0 in \( \mathbb{Z}_{p} \) we have that \( \gcd(a, p) = 1 \), which result in that \( \mathbb{Z}_{p}^{*} \) contains all integers from \( \mathbb{Z}_{p} \) excluding 0, i.e.:
+If we choose \( n \) to be a prime number \( p \), then for all integers \( a \) except 0 in \( \mathbb{Z}_{p} \), we have \( \gcd(a, p) = 1 \), which means that \( \mathbb{Z}_{p}^{*} \) contains all integers from \( \mathbb{Z}_{p} \) except 0, i.e.:

 \( \mathbb{Z}_{p}^{*} = \{ 1, 2, 3, \dots, p - 1 \}\)

-E.g. for \( p=7 \) we see that the only difference in the two sets \( \mathbb{Z}_{7} \) and \( \mathbb{Z}_{7}^{*} \) is the integer 0:
+For example, for \( p=7 \), the only difference between the two sets \( \mathbb{Z}_{7} \) and \( \mathbb{Z}_{7}^{*} \) is the integer 0:

 • \( \mathbb{Z}_{7} = \{ 0, 1, 2, 3, 4, 5, 6 \}\)